barrelstrength/sprout-docs/docs/data-studio/README.md

 To create a report, select your Report Type, give your report a Name, and update any settings available to customize the results of your report.
 Once your report is setup, you can export your report data in CSV format or run your report in the browser.

 If you would like to display a single number report on your dashboard, you can add a new `Number` widget.
 Give your widget a name, select which single number report the widget is associated with, and you can keep track of that info right on your dashboard.

+## Settings

+Read the [Config Settings](./../configuration/sprout-config.md) documentation to explore and customize settings.